TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: TransNormerLLM

-which split the weight matrices $\mathbf W_v$ and $\mathbf W_u$ along their column and obtain an output matrix split along its column too.
-Then the separated output $[\mathbf O_1, \mathbf O_2]$ is multiplied by another matrix which is split along its row as:
+which splits the weight matrices $\mathbf W_v$ and $\mathbf W_u$ along their columns and obtains an output matrix splitting along its columns too.
+Then the split output $[\mathbf O_1, \mathbf O_2]$ is multiplied by another matrix which is split along its rows as:

-This whole procedure splits three GEMMs into the SGLU blocks across multiple GPUs and introduces only a single all-reduce operation in both the forward and backward passes, respectively.
+Similar with model parallelism in Megatron-LM, this whole procedure splits three general matrix multiplies (GEMMs) inside the SGLU block across multiple GPUs and only introduces a single \textit{all-reduce} collective communication operation in both the forward and backward passes, respectively.